In today’s article we’re going to take a look at how to skate faster on the ice, and exercises you can use that will help you become a faster skater.

-These may all play a role but they hardly address the in depth intricacies that go behind proper speed development in the off-season.
+These may all play a role but they hardly address the in-depth intricacies that go behind proper speed development.

 Improving speed means improving stride length vs. stride frequency (which I talk about in this speed video), agility, explosiveness, starting speed, top speed, acceleration, mobility, flexibility, skating + running technique, relative strength + many other smaller factors that are sub-categories of these stages of speed.